2007 A collaboration by Angus Taylor, Francois Visser and Steven Delport Concrete, cast bronze and patina

-The Udderside refers to the other side of conventional thought, as it stages a conflict with the hyped ideology/propaganda and sculpture/public art proper.
-It undermines institutionally sponsored and guided traditional public art propaganda, such as the hero’s on horseback, and rather engage with the public in a whimsical manner.
+The Udder Side refers to the other side of conventional thought, as it stands in stark contrast against traditional public sculpture which was once known for propagating the ideology of the time.
+It undermines institutionally sponsored and guided traditional public art propaganda, such as the heroes on horseback, and rather engages with the public in a humorous and whimsical manner.

 DSW intended to construct the sculpture for children to interact and engage playfully with the piece.
 The bronze and concrete surfaces were treated and smoothed out to allow children to adventure, charter and slide across the structure with great reward.